OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 Example 3: Acausal vehicle
 ==========================

-As a last example, we replicate the optimisation of Example 2, but the power to be delivered directly deriving from simulation of a vehicle, modelled through its physical elements.
+As a last example, we replicate the optimization of Example 2, but the power to be delivered directly deriving from simulation of a vehicle, modelled through its physical elements.